 There are several parameters involved in this model.
-All of them should be calibrated according to the intended application.
+All of them should be calibrated according the application.

 - Mass of the particles.
-Every particle has its mass, which influences the dynamics. - Friction coefficient.
+Every particle has its mass, that influences the dynamics. - Friction coefficient.
 The main parameter describing the fluid-particle interaction is the friction parameter from the ESPResSo command lbfluid. - Parameters of elastic moduli.
-Elastic behaviour can be described by five different elastic moduli: hyperelastic stretching, linear stretching, bending, local and global area preservation and volume preservation.
-Each of them has its own scaling parameter: $k_s, k{slin}, k_b, k{al}, k{ag}, k_v$ .
-Their mathematical formulations have been taken from [24].
+Elastic behaviour can be described by five different eleastic moduli: hyperelastic stretching, linear stretching, bending, local and global area preservation and volume preservation.
+Each of them has its own scaling parameter: ks, kslin, kb, kal, kag, kv.
+Their mathematical formulations have been taken from [19].

 The mass of the particles and the friction coefficient can be calibrated using the drag coefficients of the ellipsoidal objects.
 These drag coefficients have known analytical values and the mass and friction can be calibrated to fit this values.
-More details about the calibration can be found in [15].
+More details about the calibration is in [11].

 The elastic parameters are specific to the immersed objects.
 They correspond to their physical values.
-More details about their mechanical and biological meaning is presented in [17] specifically for red blood cells.
-However, the proper calibration to fit the experimental data has been performed in [15].
+More details about their mechanical and biological meaning is presented in [12] specifically for red blood cells.
+However, the proper calibration to fit the experimental data has been performed in [11].